nilfm/pokemon-game/README.md

 # Pokegame

-Clone of a Pokemon game for terminal: Advance through trainers until you lose.
+Pokemon Battles style game for terminal: Advance through trainers until you lose.
 You can pick a Pokemon from every trainer you defeat.

 ## Installation (Linux)